brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 |4000|35629.988|47289.44|
 |5000|45216.905|66135.944|

-Looking at this data, the larger the numbers that were tested, the larger the difference between the actual and expected based off the last equation.
+Looking at this data, the larger the numbers that were tested, the larger the difference between the actual and expected based on the last equation.
 After adding this data to the last data gathered and graphing it, the new equation is y = 0.0003x2 + 7.8024x - 470.14 with an R^2 of 0.9997.
 Even though this R^2 value is good, the lower values tested are far off the expected.
 An example of this difference for 10 being -33.951 for the last equation and -392.09 for this new equation even though the actual value sits around 29.735.
-This difference however starts to decrease when the range is over 200.
+This difference however, starts to decrease when the range is over 200.

 ![Results for larger figures of 1000-5000](/posts/randomly-generating-numbers-to-fulfil-an-integer-range/graph2.png)